haitham-chabayta/Dice-game/README.md

 * [HTML & CSS](https://thenextweb.com/podium/2020/03/05/learn-html-css-in-15-minutes/)

 ## Getting Started
-Here is the list of the prerequisites you need and how to install the web application to run it on your own
+Here is the list of the prerequisites you need and how to install the web application.

 ### Prerequisites